 Now comes the fun part!
 You can finally go shopping for that beautiful outdoor sink you’ll be using for all kinds of outdoor tasks.

 Before you go buying whatever sink catches your eye, make sure you’ve taken careful measurements of its ideal location in terms of:

 - Where the water source is located (ex. height from the ground)

 - The ideal width, height, and depth of your sink

 - The ideal weight of your sink if you’re installing it on a structure like a deck or a patio

-- Clearance area around the sink for easy movement
+- Clearance the area around the sink for easy movement

 - Distance of water source to nearby features (ex. deck furniture, grill, fire pit, etc.)

 Make sure to keep these measurements handy when you buy other materials for the outdoor sink installation, such as piping or attachments, and remember to factor in any frame your sink will sit on or stand that supports it.